SpellholdStudios/BP-BGT-Worldmap/README.md

 - Compressed bpbgtmap.bam using DLTCEP, this together with the rebuild reduced file size from 9022kb to 1679kb - partly compensates for the giant worldmap.mos that I introduced.
 - Updated the worldmap.wmp file from Bonehill 1.8 for the new map size.
 - Created a debug variant of worldmap.wmp with all map icons visible.
-- Created a small WeiDU installer?
+- Created a small WeiDU installer.
 <div align="right"><a href="#top">Back to top</a></div>